Rohan-Julius/imdb-sentiment-analyzer/README.md

 - Sarcasm: the app uses a T5 text‑to‑text sarcasm model; to stabilize outputs on long reviews, decoding is deterministic and predictions are aggregated over sentences with lightweight lexical backstops.
 - Summarization: BART‑CNN generates summaries with beam search and tokenizer‑aware min/max lengths to avoid clipped or rambling outputs; summaries are lightly tidied for casing and final punctuation.

+Why sarcasm and summary
+Sarcasm can invert sentiment cues, so a detector helps contextualize confidence and warn when sentiment may mislead, while a short summary improves readability for long reviews in the UI.

 Streamlit app
 The app caches all pipelines with st.cache_resource for fast reruns and loads the pushed model repo id directly via pipeline("text-classification"), displaying color‑coded labels and confidence, a sarcasm warning when triggered, and a cleaned BART summary.